roundtheworldman/roundtheworldman/docs/anatomy-of-a-preemptive-strike.md

 - Moving onto less well known and less studied locations in Europe also gave me advantage of gaining first hand insights, rather than speculation and 2nd hand reports.
 - IF I was for some reason, after multiple attempts and failures in various Europe locations, I was forced to return to the country of my Citizenship... based on my early evidece collection in North Idaho, I would have a good target to aim for.

-Images for referance are included below.
+Images for reference are included below.
 Hope you enjoyed this report.
 @roundtheworldman